imalhasaranga/Angular-JSClass/README.md

         	return Student;
         }]);

-        /* Define all the other classes below ( if the classe names are not the one that jsone implies then you need to add correct mappings to those classes, see the [Demo Code](https://github.com/imalhasaranga/Angular-JSClass/tree/master/demo)  for more detail code explanation )  */
+        /* Define all the other classes below ( if the classe names are not the one that jsone implies then you need to add correct mappings to those classes, see the demo code for more detail code explanation )  */
         ```
+        Run the [Demo folder](https://github.com/imalhasaranga/Angular-JSClass/tree/master/demo) for more understanding

 4. Populate an instance Using the Json

     ```